Zach Langley, Director of Bands

-Zach Langley is in his first year as assistant director of bands at ECCC.
+Zach Langley was named director of bands at ECCC in May 2020 after serving for a year as assistant director.
 He previously served seven years at Northeast Jones High School, including three years as assistant director of bands and the last four years as director of bands.
 In addition, he served as director of bands at Nettleton High School for two years.

 A graduate of Booneville High School, Langley studied at Northeast Mississippi Community College, where he was a member of the Tiger Marching Band.
 He received a Bachelor of Music Education from the University of Mississippi, where he served in the University of Mississippi Wind Ensemble and was a member of the “Pride of the South” Marching Band.
 He received a Master’s in Music Education from William Carey University, where he served as the adjunct trombone professor.

 Langley was nominated and served on the board of directors for the Southeast Mississippi Band Directors Association from 2016 to 2019.
 Under his direction, the Northeast Jones “Tiger Pride” Marching band represented the state of Mississippi in the 2017 National Independence Day Parade in Washington D.C.

 He and his wife, Lindsey, have three children: Abbey, Nate, and Olivia.